dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/global-status/info.md

 <GlobalStatus id="other-global-status" />
 ```

-2. Then you can control it from within a JavaScript context when ever you need to:
+2. Then you can control it from within a JavaScript context whenever you need to:

 ```js
 import { GlobalStatus } from '@dnb/eufemia/components'